 A color-coding scheme is incorporated and the debt accounts are highlighted in certain colors based on the paycheck when I intend to pay the bill.
 This is a visual cue that allows me to quickly identify the group of bills to be paid each paycheck.
 The color-coding used on the Debt Payment Strategy worksheets contains the same color-coding scheme used on my Budget Calendar which keeps it consistent and easy to manage.

-Finally, I take a look at the starting balance, total payments, and ending balance which provides a quick summary of progress for the current month.
+Finally, I look at the starting balance, total payments, and ending balance which provides a quick summary of progress for the current month.
 In addition, I calculate a summary of debt progression between the current month and previous month along with the total overall progress.
 There are several easy calculations that I use to identify the debt payoff trends.

 Ideally, the trend should continue downward as debt is paid off and reduced.
 However, it’s possible that there could be set backs because life is unpredictable and unexpected things can happen so don’t let that get you down if this happens.
 If you find yourself in this situation, take comfort in knowing that you can make small adjustments to get back on track.